Adithya-DSAIML/SQL-Projects/README.md

     https://github.com/Adithya-DSAIML/SQL_Retail_Sales_Project
 ```
 3. **Run the Queries**: Use the SQL queries provided in the `retail_sales.sql` file.
-4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.
+4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or to answer additional business questions.

 ## Author - Adithya Anand